osmandapp/web/main/docs/user/navigation/car-play.md

 ## Multifunction dashboard

 The Car Play dashboard will soon be able to display and use the OsmAnd navigation app at the same time as music, messages or other notification apps.

+## Fixes issues with voice control

+Choose which speakers to use.
+- On your phone or tablet, turn on Bluetooth.
+- Pair your phone or tablet to your car.
+- Set the source for your car's audio system to Bluetooth.
+    - On your Android phone or tablet, open the Google Maps app Maps.
+    - Tap your profile picture or initial Account Circle and then Settings Settings and then Navigation settings.
+    - Choose an option:
+       - To hear navigation from your car speakers, turn on Play voice over Bluetooth.
+       - To hear navigation from your phone or tablet’s speaker, turn off Play voice over Bluetooth.

 <!--
 __________________